Icewav3/mindustry-vanilla-expanded/README.md

 *Art by: Wolfette#6333*

-This mod is our first javascript mod and is a learning experience for us, so feel free to give constructive criticism.
-This mod is under active development.
+This mod is our first javascript mod and is a learning experience for us.
+This mod is finished and will no longer see continued devlopment.

 Current Content List:
 -